Having external radiotherapy

 If you are taking part in a clinical trial, money may be set aside to help with your travel costs, although this is not common.
 You can ask the staff in the radiotherapy department about that.

 You can't feel radiotherapy when you actually have the treatment.
-It takes anything from 1 minute to several minutes.
 Because your position is so important, the radiographers may take a little while to get you ready.
 You can help by trying to relax as much as possible during this time.

 The video below shows how you have radiotherapy: